A delicious creamy vegetarian pasta with mushrooms, garlic, and fennel. It simmers on the stove for an hour to develop a complex, rich flavor.

-I absolutely love ragus.
-Traditionally, a ragu consists of a meat-based sauce served with pasta.
-That sauce is usually made of vegetables, cooked down until soft and caramelized, then simmered with meat in some form of liquid, like wine, stock, and/or dairy.
-The long simmering process helps develop a complex flavor.
+I absolutely love ragù.
+Traditionally, a ragù consists of a meat-based sauce served with pasta.
+That sauce is usually made of vegetables, cooked down until soft and caramelized, then simmered with meat in liquid, like wine, stock, or dairy.
+The long-simmering process helps develop a complex flavor.

-However, I only eat meat once a week these days, so I decided to adapt my typical ragu recipe to a vegetarian version.
-As a result, this creamy garlic mushroom pasta sauce has a nice meatiness from the mushrooms, while the fennel, garlic, and onions are aromatic and sweet.
+However, I only eat meat once a week, so I adapted my typical ragù recipe to a vegetarian version.
+As a result, this creamy vegetarian ragù has a nice meatiness from the mushrooms, while the fennel, garlic, and onions are aromatic and sweet.

 Swaps and Substitutions

-- Try out different aromatics: I personally love the combination of mushroom and fennel, but if you're not a fan, or don't have fennel at home, here are some other options.
-Try substituting the fennel for celery in colder weather or leeks in the spring; or you can even add in carrots, too.
+- Aromatics: I personally love the combination of mushroom and fennel, but if you're not a fan or don't have fennel at home, here are some other options.
+Try substituting the fennel for celery or carrots in colder weather and leeks in the spring.

 Tips and Tricks

-- Adjust the seasonings as needed.
+- Season as you go.
+Season every step, from sauteeing the mushrooms to simmering the sauce.
+And don't be afraid to adjust seasonings as needed!
 If it's not creamy enough, add more cream.
 Not savory or salty enough?
 Try more soy sauce.
-And if you like it super savory, try adding a little miso paste.

 For even more cozy recipes, be sure to subscribe to my newsletter.